zcous/CNS_Cousineau_23/HW5/README.md

 ## Learning about ssh with RedHat

 ## Applying Key Based Authentication
-  First, I used the command ssh-keygen -t rsa to make the key, with the file name cns, with passphrase cns.
+  First, I used the command ssh-keygen -t rsa to make the key, with the file name cns1 and no passphrase.